 Dental fillings are a part of the general dentistry services offered by Barry E. Bubar D.D.S.
 Family, Cosmetic and Implant Dentistry.
 Fillings can restore tooth damage that is usually a result of decay.
 Fillings will bring your teeth back to normal functionality and shape.
 Before your cavity is filled, decayed tooth material must be removed, the affected area must be cleaned, and then the area must be protected with a filling material.

 What are fillings made of?

-Amalgam — these silver fillings can be resistant to wear, and decay and have appealed to patients in the past due to the fact that silver fillings are relatively inexpensive.
+- Amalgam — These silver fillings are resistant to wear and decay and appeal to patients since silver fillings are relatively inexpensive.
 Amalgam fillings are often more noticeable than other options because of their silver or dark grey color but can last for more than 20 years.

-Composite — these types of fillings are made of plastic & resins that are matched to your teeth (the same color!).
+- Composite — These types of fillings are made of plastic and resins that are matched to your teeth.
 Composite fillings are beautiful and can restore the tooth’s natural appearance.
 The ingredients that make up composite fillings are premixed by the manufacturer, then placed precisely into the cavity, where they harden when exposed to a blue light which takes a matter of seconds to a few minutes.
 Composite fillings do have limitations.
-They can wear as time goes on, and can also become stained, can leak and have recurrence of decay tending not to be as resilient as other options.
+They can wear as time goes on, and can also become stained, can leak and have a recurrence of decay tending not to be as resilient as other options.
 Composite fillings can last anywhere from 7-10 years.